owenmartincs/Undergraduate-Work-Samples/Java/README.md

-## Java Work Sample: AP Computer Science
+## Java Work Sample: AP Computer Science (2017)

-This repository contains an exercise from my high school AP Computer Science course of 2017.
+This repository contains an exercise from my high school AP Computer Science course.

 Written in Java, it implements a simple object-oriented program that uses encapsulation, class interaction, and polymorphism to